Listen to Dr. Risk's Radio Show on Health.

 What are Triggers of Ménière’s Disease?

-- Visual environments - bright lights or disoriented movement
+- Visual environments: Bright lights or disoriented movement can trigger vertigo.

-- Environmental triggers such as chemicals and fragrances
+- Environmental triggers: Certain chemicals and fragrances can trigger symptoms.

 What Causes Ménière’s Disease?